 - This class is a lot of work - I've opted for shorter, more manageable HW assignments, but there is a lot of them - I expect you'd be spending 6-8 hours on homework each week

 ...
 But you get to understand algorithms and concepts in detail!

 Warning #2

-- Some parts will be hard and require that you pay close attention! - I will also pick on students randomly to answer questions - Use instructor's and TA's office hours!!!
+- Some parts will be hard and require that you pay close attention! - Use instructor's and TA's office hours

 • ...
 You will learn a lot!